Tuesday, June 28, 2016

 Hi family.

 Um, first CONGRATULATIONS to Kelsie, YOU'RE ENGAGED!
-I was so
+I was

 excited all day when I got the email.
 I AM SO HAPPY FOR YOU!